chen-qingyu/automation/readme.md

 ## AutoApp

-- autoapp.py: Python script for automating install applications.
+- autoapp.py: Python script for automating install/upgrade applications.
-- autoapp.toml: List of applications that need to be installed.
+- autoapp.toml: List of applications that need to be installed/upgraded.

 ## AutoGit